statwangz/MCube-tutorial/docs/source/usage.rst

 Cell type deconvolution
 =======================

-To identify cell-type-specific spatially variable genes (SVGs) while considering the cell type mixtures in the ST data, we first need to determine the cell type proportions by using deconvolution methods.
+To identify cell-type-specific spatially variable genes (SVGs) while considering the cell type mixtures in ST data, we first need to determine the cell type proportions by using deconvolution methods.
-Through our numerical experiments, we found that the estimated cell type proportions play an important role in the cell-type-specific SVG identification, and thus keeping the deconvolution and SVG models consistent in terms of the definition of cell type proportion is essential to controlling the false positive rates and yielding reliable and interpretable results.
+Through our numerical experiments, we found that the estimated cell type proportions play an important role in the cell-type-specific SVG identification, and thus keeping the deconvolution and SVG models consistent in terms of the definition of cell type proportion is essential to controlling false positive rates and yielding reliable and interpretable results.

-Within the MMM model, cell type proportion represents the ratio of the transcript count from a certain cell type to all transcripts at the spot.
+Within the MMM model, cell type proportion represents the ratio of the transcript count from a certain cell type to all transcripts at each spot.
 Here, we highlight its difference with another definition based on the number of cells rather than transcripts.
 Therefore, the two most suitable deconvolution methods for ``MCube`` are ``RCTD`` :cite:p:`cable2022robust` (https://github.com/dmcable/spacexr) and ``STitch3D`` :cite:p:`wang2023construction` (https://github.com/YangLabHKUST/STitch3D).